Morg3an/morgansrepository/README.md

-A survey from prompting the user/interviewee to state his/her experience on freeCodeCamp freecodecamp.org
+A survey from prompting the user/interviewee to state his/her experience on freeCodeCamp as one of the Responsive Web Design Certifications
-For easy learning about responsive web design visit the link above.